Why is Arsenal & Chelsea target Benrahma still at Brentford? | Goal.com

 For Arsenal, it’s fairly complicated.

-Maybe the club also balked at the idea of a player without top flight experience in England commanding a high transfer fee.
+Maybe the club also balked at the idea of a player without top flight experience in England commanding that fee.
 So, the North London side, like many others currently cash strapped have chosen to be thrifty in the market.

 Their apparent lack of funds to spend has been evident in their pursuit of Atletico Madrid man Thomas Partey, with both sides said to be far apart in their valuation of the Ghana midfielder.
-Despite a relatively cheap £43 million release clause in the West African’s contract, a pandemic-hit window means the Gunners haven’t struck a deal.
+Despite a fair £45million release clause in the West African’s contract, a pandemic-hit window means the Gunners haven’t struck a deal.

 Curiously, there have been reports insinuating that the Gunners are looking to sell a few fringe players to fund the transfer of the all-round defensive midfielder.
-If this is indeed the case, a move to London Colney may be impossible, this summer at least.
+If this is indeed the case, a move to London Colney may be impossible for the Brentford star, this summer at least.

 As for the Blues, the sheer sum already pumped in this transfer window on attacking talent means a move for Benrahma was near impossible.